Welcome to Volume 9 of Executed to Suppress His Message.

 But God’s promises are not dependent upon overcoming sin — or even remaining loyal to Christ.
 So regardless of what they did, each of these men will sit on a throne in God’s Kingdom, just as Jesus said.

-And we’ve also seen how God promised to forgive David, Solomon, and even Manasseh — along with the entire sinful family of Judah, the son of Israel.
+We’ve also seen how God promised to forgive David, Solomon, and even Manasseh — along with the entire sinful family of Judah, the son of Israel.

-But more importantly for you and me, God has promised to forgive and grant great blessings to Christians.
+But more importantly for you and me, God has promised to forgive and grant great blessings to all Christians.

 Little-Known Promises to Christians